Kenley Jansen: Health issues

 Jansen was diagnosed in 2011 with an irregular heartbeat (specifically, atrial fibrillation), and he missed some time that season while he was placed on blood thinners to prevent clots.
 The problem resurfaced late in the 2012 season, and he again missed considerable time while being treated.
 On October 24, 2012, Jansen underwent a 3-hour catheter ablation procedure in which Koonwalee Nademanee identified abnormal tissue in his left atrium and cauterized it to stop it from generating abnormal electrical signals.

-Jansen suffered a recurrence of his irregular heartbeat prior to a game in Denver on August 9, 2018.
+Jansen suffered a recurrence of his irregular heartbeat before a game in Denver on August 9, 2018.
 He was placed on the 10-day disabled list and the team reported he would likely miss a month of the season.
 Doctors determined the condition could be controlled with medication until the offseason, so Jansen returned to the hill just 11 days later.
 However, the heart medication he took, which included beta blockers, had the side effects of leaving him feeling fatigued and unemotional.
 He gave up four home runs in his first two outings back, blowing both save opportunities, and after he protested the effects of his medication his doctors switched him to aspirin.
 Jansen stayed in Los Angeles when the Dodgers returned to Denver in September because he was at high risk of a stroke if he returned to elevation.
 Jansen completed the season and provided scoreless relief in seven of nine postseason appearances, allowing two runs in 10.2 innings (1.69 ERA).

 On November 26, 2018, Jansen underwent a 5 1/2-hour heart ablation procedure, again performed by Koonlawee Nademanee, in Los Angeles.
 After the procedure the doctor told Jansen that small veins near the site of his 2012 procedure had grown and were agitated by dehydration, which caused the irregular signals that occurred in Denver.
 Jansen dedicated himself to a healthier diet after recovering from the operation and reported to spring training 25 pounds lighter.
 He no longer has to take blood-thinning medication.

 On July 12, 2020, Jansen reported to summer training camp for the first time after recovering from COVID-19.

 In June 2022, Jansen again dealt with an irregular heartbeat.

 Personal life

 Jansen spends most of his off-season break back home in Curaçao.
-Kenley is married to a Curaçao native named Gianni Jansen - Fransisca.
-He has two daughters, Natalia Hannah Jansen, who was born on March 16, 2013, and Key’Gia Keziah Jansen born on September 12, 2021 and two sons, Kaden Isaiah Jansen, born on August 16, 2015, and Kyrian Jeremiah Jansen, born on August 22, 2018.
+Kenley is married to a Curaçao native named Gianni Jansen-Fransisca.
+He has two daughters, Natalia Hannah Jansen, who was born on March 16, 2013, and Key’Gia Keziah Jansen born on September 12, 2021, and two sons, Kaden Isaiah Jansen, born on August 16, 2015, and Kyrian Jeremiah Jansen, born on August 22, 2018.
 He throws right-handed but writes with his left hand.
 A local team in Curaçao, the Wildcats, have renamed themselves in honor of Jansen, and competed in the Latin American Series as Wildcats KJ74.